 - Identify obstacles (“pain points”) and potential solutions for small farms adopting cover crop cocktails in Hawaii.

-- Document field practices and equipment used by cooperating farms along with pros and cons. / December 2018
+- Document pros and cons of different field practices and equipment used by participating farms. / December 2018

 - Share results with producers and other agricultural professionals.